 Whatever the corrections system might accomplish in rehabilitating offenders while they are in prison will be lost if the individual leaves prison and cannot find a job, simply because he has been convicted of a crime.
 I urge employers to keep an open mind on the hiring of persons formerly convicted of crimes.
 The U. S. Civil Service Commission currently administers a program designed to prevent Federal employers from unjustly discriminating against ex-felons.
 I am directing the Commission to review this program to ensure that it is accomplishing its objectives.
-I am also calling on the National Governors Conference to consider steps the States can take to eliminate unjustified discriminatory practices.
+I am also calling on the United States Governors Conference to consider steps the States can take to eliminate unjustified discriminatory practices.
 Giving ex-offenders who have paid their penalty and seek to "go straight" a fair shake in the job market can be an effective means of reducing crime and improving our criminal justice system.

-In addition to this general effort to reform and improve the criminal justice system, the Federal law should be specifically revised to take into greater account the needs of victims of crime.
+[OPTIONAL: In addition to this general effort to reform and improve the criminal justice system, the Federal law should be specifically revised to take into greater account the needs of victims of crime.
 They, as well as the general public, must be made aware that the government will not neglect the law-abiding citizens whose cooperation and efforts are crucial to the effectiveness of law enforcement.
+For too long, law has centered its attention on the criminal defendant.
+It is time for law to concern itself more with the people it exists to protect.

 I urge the Congress to pass legislation to meet the uncompensated economic losses of victims of Federal crimes who suffer personal injury.
-In order to promote the concept of restitution within the criminal law, the monetary benefits should come from a fund consisting of fines paid by convicted Federal offenders.
+In order to promote the concept of restitution within the criminal law, the monetary benefits should come from a fund consisting of fines paid by convicted Federal offenders.]